extenda/dev-portal-common-repo-docs-template/README.md

 Developer portal allows you creating private docs.
 These docs will only be visible to authenticated Extenda users.

-Use private docs to explain architecture,
+Use private docs to explain architecture, internals of the service and other information that shouldn't be exposed to external developers.

 #### Private pages